Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-MDs8eRquWN8.md

 ### Transcript

-> um and then what is this interface this is the interface of the game three years ago my god it's almost yeah
+> and then what is this interface this is the interface of the game three years ago my god it's almost yeah